Learning To Meditate

 “You do it again!”
 He laughed a hearty laugh that everybody in the room heard and smiled.

 So I did it again.
-And after that second ninety days I did it again.
+And after that second ninety days, I did it again.
 None of the stores had books on meditation back then.
 I was living in New Jersey and was petrified of going to NYC while in early recovery.
-Somebody had told me there was a bookstore in New Hope, Pennsylvania that might sell some books on meditation.
+Somebody had told me there was a bookstore in New Hope, Pennsylvania, that might sell some books on meditation.
 So I took a road trip out there and walked around for several hours before I finally found the bookstore they were talking about.
-I bought a book by Louise Hay, another by Emmet Fox and cassette tape by Joan Borysenko.
-I was so excited the entire two hour ride home.
+I bought a book by Louise Hay, another by Emmet Fox, and a cassette tape by Joan Borysenko.
+I was so excited about the entire two-hour ride home.
 All I could think about was that I now had books on how to meditate!
 In my mind, the books would tell me how to meditate, I would master it and everything in my life would be fixed.
 Little did I know…

 I invite you to share your experiences in the comments below on learning to meditate.
-What was/is it like for you learning to meditate?
+What was/is it like for you to learn to meditate?

 Other posts you may enjoy: